ncollectd/ncollectd/src/plugins/write_http/README.md

 **user-env** *env-name*

-> Get the user name for authentication from the enviroment variable
+> Get the user name for authentication from the environment variable
 > *env-name*.

 **password** *password*